-Europaviertel Frankfurt, the Neighbourhood Cluster
+Europaviertel Frankfurt, the neighbourhood notes

-This cluster covers Europaviertel as a neighbourhood, not the individual buildings inside it.
+These notes cover Europaviertel as a neighbourhood, not the individual buildings inside it.
 Weekday rhythm, transport, Skyline Plaza, Europagarten, schools, restaurants, and how the district compares to Westend, Nordend, Ostend and Gallus.

 The neighbourhood, as it is lived